New Zealand Geotechnical Society

 The first Geomechanics Award was made in 1986 to Mr B D Hegan and Mr P J Millar for their paper “Investigations in Soft Rock Terrain”.
 This award is bestowed on the author(s) of papers that are distinguished in their contribution to the development of geotechnics in New Zealand.
 Eight awards have been made to date.

 In early 1994, the Society supported six candidates to attend the first Australia New Zealand Young Geotechnical Professionals Conference in Sydney.
 Nearly two years later, the second conference of this type was successfully held in Auckland.
-The on-going strong support by those under 35, bodes well for the future of NZ geotechnics and further conferences are planned on a rotational basis in NZ and Australia.
+The on-going strong support by those under 35 bodes well for the future of NZ geotechnics and further conferences have been held on an annual two yearly basis in New Zealand and Australia.

 In 1996, the Society changed its name to “New Zealand Geotechnical Society” (NZGS) in order to better represent practising and research aspects of the core disciplines of soil mechanics, foundation engineering, rock mechanics and engineering geology, as well as representing the more recent fields of environmental geotechnics and geosynthetic engineering.